Add templates in marks

 - Load drawing properties that are as close to the ones you need as possible.

-- Single-part, assembly and cast unit drawings: Click View creation , select the view and the properties that you want to change, and click View properties.
+- Single-part, assembly and cast unit drawings: Click View creation in the options tree on the left, select the view and the properties that you want to change, and click View properties.

 - Click the mark type that you want to change.

 - In the mark properties dialog box, double-click the Template element in the Available elements list to add it in the mark.

 This will remove all other elements from the mark.